7 Tips for a Secure Cannabis Facility and Compliance

 7. Regularly review and update your security plan and protocols

-Cannabis Legalization in the United States
+Cannabis Legalization and the Regulatory Landscape in the U.S.

 Cannabis, also known as marijuana, has garnered significant attention in recent years as several states in the United States have legalized its use for medical and/or recreational purposes.
 However, cannabis cultivation, distribution, and possession remain illegal under federal law.
 The federal government has classified cannabis as a Schedule I drug, which means that it is considered to have a high potential for abuse and no accepted medical use.
 This creates a complex regulatory landscape surrounding the industry.